OpenBfS/lada-client/DEVELOPMENT.markdown

 Development notes:

 To improve code quality and readability, eslint is used.
 The rules for eslint are defined in .eslintrc.
+Files to be ignored because they are not developed within this repository are defined in .eslintignore.

 Usually, advanced IDEs use the linter automatically, by marking warnings and errors as they occur.
 Additionally, eslint can be run manually:

-`eslint app/`
+`eslint .`

 This shows a listing of errors and warnings in the subdirectory of the code.
-It is not recommended running eslint on sencha or build folders.
+It is not recommended running eslint on sencha or build folders (thus listed in .eslintignore).

 For ensuring quality upon committing, a local pre-commit hook might be added to git.
 This is a small shell script that is automatically executed before